joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/using-actionscript-libraries-within-an-html-page.md

 object of the page.
 Also, the `window.document` object includes a named P element (with the ID _p1_ ).

-The page loads an ActionScript file, “ASLibrary.swf,” that contains a class, ASClass.
+The page loads an ActionScript file, "ASLibrary.swf," that contains a class, ASClass.
 ASClass defines a function named `accessDOM()` that simply traces the values of these JavaScript objects.
 The `accessDOM()` method takes the JavaScript Window object as an argument.
 Using this Window reference, it can